adam-coogan/jaxinterp2d/README.md

 # jaxinterp2d

 Basic bilinear interpolation on grids with jax.
-This package provides one function:
-`interp2d(x, y, xp, yp, zp)`.
+This package provides a class `CartesianGrid` for data defined on a regular grid and `interp2d(x, y, xp, yp, zp)` for data on irregular grids. `CartesianGrid` is a jax clone of the class from [regulargrid](https://github.com/JohannesBuchner/regulargrid).

 ## Getting started